How can you get permanent residence through employment?

-When the National Visa Center determines that your file is complete, they will schedule an appointment with the applicant and they will send all the documents to the American embassy or consulate where the applicant will have a visa approved.
+When the National Visa Center determines that your file is complete, they will schedule an appointment with you and they will send all the documents to the American embassy or consulate where you will have a visa approved.
 It will receive the notification via email along with the instructions, including a guide for the medical test.

 Every applicant must take a valid passport to the interview and all necessary documents that have not yet been presented to the National Visa Center.
 The interview must always take place at an American embassy or consulate.

-If the visa is granted, the official will give the passport back and the sealed package with as well as a list of documents.
+If the visa is granted, the official will give the passport back, and the sealed package with a list of all the documents.
 You must not open the package, only an immigration clerk in the US is allowed to open that package.
-The relatives who have a visa must also enter into the United States along with the main applicant.
+The relatives who have a visa must also enter the United States with the main applicant.

 If you think you can apply to one of the categories above to migrate to the United States, you should try to do it with an employment visa.
 The opportunities in this country are infinite, especially for experienced, highly qualified people, and scholars.
-If you want to know more, do not hesitate in contacting us, experienced immigration lawyers in Houston, TX, and Los Angeles, CA.
+If you want to know more, do not hesitate to contact us.
+We are experienced immigration lawyers in Houston, TX, and Los Angeles, CA.